powsybl/powsybl-core/docs/grid_exchange_formats/ampl/export.md

 - In the bus tables, a boolean indicating if the bus is a slack one and an integer identifying the synchronous component;
 - `r`, `g` and `b` in tap tables as it is already done for `x`;
 - The regulating bus id for generators and static VAR compensators that are in voltage regulation mode.

+### The `ExtendedAmplExporterV2`

+This exporter adds the following information to the `ExtendedAmplExporter`:

+- In the generator tables, a boolean indicating if the generator is a condenser;
+- In LCC converter station tables, the load target Q of the converter station;
+- TODO

 (ampl-export-options)=